Abandoned & Little-Known Airfields:

 ____________________________________________________

-(Original) Columbus Municipal Airport (6R7), Columbus, TX
+Columbus Municipal Airport (Original) (6R7), Columbus, TX

-29.72 North / 96.56 West (West of Houston, TX)
+29.72, -96.562 (West of Houston, TX)

 The original airport for the town of Columbus was located on the northwest side of the town.

-The earliest depiction of the Columbus Municipal Airport which has been located
+The earliest depiction of the Columbus Municipal Airport which has been located was on the August 1948 San Antonio Sectional Chart.

 The 1963 TX Airport Directory (courtesy of Steve Cruse) depicted Columbus

-as having two turf runways (3,100' Runway 13/31 & 1,800' Runway 18/36).
+as having 2 turf runways (3,100' Runway 13/31 & 1,800' Runway 18/36).

 The operator was listed as T. B. West, Inc., and the manager was T. B. West.